-Ports or ship agents submit preliminary notifications on their vessel traffic to the icebreakers once a week and update the vessel traffic situation when necessary in order to maintain the information regarding it as up-to-date as possible.
+Ports or ship agents submit preliminary notifications on their vessel traffic to the icebreakers once a week and update the vessel traffic situation, also in electronic services, when necessary, in order to maintain the information regarding it as upto-date as possible.
 The reporting obligations start when the first winter assistance restrictions are imposed for the port in question and continue until the last assistance restrictions have been lifted.